kallaway/100-days-of-code/r2-html-log.md

 ### What I did today 41

+I continued watching the rest of Section 15 of the Web Dev Bootcamp on Udemy.
+Today I saw something interesting with the string metho ``slice()``, I had seen it used in the past, but I didn't know that you could use negative indexes on the original string, nor that it would work backwards from the end of the string.

+I also learned that there was a string method called ``replaceAll()``, I didn't know that ``replace()`` only replaced the first occurrence of a string and thought that it would replace all matches.
+I guess that it is because everytime I have used the ``replace()`` method I've always done it with regular expressions.
+Yet, as expected, ``replaceAll()`` is not fully implemented nor supported in all browsers.

+Another interesting thing I learned was that there was a method called ``repeat()`` that accepted the number of times you wanted to repeat certain string, creating a new one with the repeated value.

+String Template literals are awesome!.
+In Java I have used ``String.format()`` in the past, and String Template Literals are kind of similar.
+Althought I think that they also have been implemented in Java's latest version too, but I'm not sure.
+Anyways, String Template Literals are much more easier to use than ``String.format()`` is in Java, so there's that.

+So, after completing Section 15, I started Section 16 and watched a couple of videos from it.
+Guess I'll be completing this section tomorrow.

+I have not have done this in a long time, but I used to use the Pomodoro technique a lot, so, what if I just start keeping track of how many Pomodoros I complete in a day?

+**Pomodoro count**

+:tomato: :tomato:

 ## About me
 - GitHub - [Mr2Much](https://github.com/mr2much)
 - Website - [My Portfolio, please not that it is still a work in progress](https://mr2much.github.io/webdev/)